ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 ```

 #### Executing VehicleTurningRight_1
-The ego vehicle drives to a signalized Junction and stops till the green light turns on.
+The ego vehicle drives to a signalized junction and stops till the green light turns on.
 Then the vehicle turns left.

 ![](img/Images%20for%20execution%20results/IMG_20200605_190654.jpg)

 #### Executing VehicleTurningRight_2
-The ego vehicle drives to a signalized Junction and stops till the green light turns on.
+The ego vehicle drives to a signalized junction and stops till the green light turns on.
 Then the vehicle turns left.

 ![](img/Images%20for%20execution%20results/IMG_20200605_190654.jpg)

 #### Executing VehicleTurningRight_3
-The ego vehicle drives to a signalized Junction and stops till the green light turns on.
+The ego vehicle drives to a signalized junction and stops till the green light turns on.
 Then the vehicle turns right.

 ![](img/Images%20for%20execution%20results/IMG_20200605_191207.jpg)

 #### Executing VehicleTurningRight_4 and VehicleTurningRight_5 and VehicleTurningRight_6
-In this Szenario's the vehicle is only driving to the sinalized Junction and stops.
+In this scenario the vehicle is only driving to the sinalized junction and stops.

 #### Executing VehicleTurningRight_7
-The ego vehicle drives to a Junction and stops till a bycycle can drive over the street and then the vehicle turns right.
+The ego vehicle drives to a junction and stops till a bycycle can drive over the street and then the vehicle turns right.

 ![](img/Images%20for%20execution%20results/IMG_20200605_192512.jpg)